solita/solita.github.com/_posts/2019-01-10-disobey-puzzle-with-powershell.md

 ## Disobey

-[Disobey](https://disobey.fi/) is a nordic security event.
-It is all about gathering people from different organizations around the security topic.
+[Disobey](https://disobey.fi/) is a Nordic security event.
+It is all about gathering people from different organizations around security topics.
 The atmosphere in the disobey is hacker friendly.
 Many are interested on the techniques to attack systems.
-Most of the people are white hat hackers that try to find vulnerabilities that could be then patched or limited with other measures.
-We have been participating Disobey in [2017](https://dev.solita.fi/2017/01/19/Disobey.html) and [2018](https://dev.solita.fi/2018/01/26/Disobey.html).
+Most of the participants are white hat hackers that try to find vulnerabilities that could be then patched or limited with other measures.
+We have participated Disobey in [2017](https://dev.solita.fi/2017/01/19/Disobey.html) and [2018](https://dev.solita.fi/2018/01/26/Disobey.html).

 ## Puzzle